-How much of your assets should be invested in shares – and how much should stay in your bank account?
+How much of your assets belong in shares – and how much stays in your bank account?
 The answer to this question is the most important decision when investing your money.
 Not the choice of the right ETF, not the perfect time to start – but the question of how you structure your assets.
 In this fourth lesson of our financial guide, you will find out how to determine your personal asset allocation step by step and what role your risk profile, liquidity reserve and 3rd pillar play in this.

 < Lesson 3 | Overview | Lesson 5 >